khughitt/labnote/README.rst

   together, sorted from most recent to oldest.
 Category divisions can either be hidden entirely, or displayed as (colored) tags to the right side of the entry titles.
-- Validate config file before running; print out warning messages for missing images.
+- Print out warning messages for missing images.

 .. |Build Status| image:: https://travis-ci.org/khughitt/labnote.svg?branch=master
    :target: https://travis-ci.org/khughitt/labnote